ARodder/INTQTOOL/README.md

 If you are using custom domain you should go into te SecurityConfig.java and in the CORSFilter add your domain to the allowed origins.

+Under resources add a file called key.txt which should contain the key used to generate jwtTokens(This can be any sizeable random string).

 Depending on if you are enabling HTTPS or not you need to uncomment the following lines from the application.properties file and generate the required keystore.p12 file.
 (A tutorial for this can be found at https://web-tek.ninja/cookbook/https-spring-boot/)